-Singaporean and Malaysian food is essentially the same, with the odd difference here and there.
+Singaporean and Malaysian food share many similarities, with some differences here and there, because of geography and culture.
 The two countries were of course, one and the same until the 1965 separation, when it was realised that the racial demographics made it impossible for a symbiotic relationship.

 The racial mix is similar in that you have the Malays, the Chinese, the Indians and a few other small ethnic groups.
 What is different is of course, the percentage per race.
 Malaysia is predominantly Malay, with the Chinese, Indians, Eurasians and Nyonyas making up a small part of the general population.
 Singapore, on the other hand is predominantly Chinese, although Singapore’s indigenous race is actually the Malays.

 Their fantastic racial mix is brilliantly reflected in the various local cuisines.
 To talk of local food of Singapore and Malaysia is to talk of Malay, Chinese, Indian (north and south), Eurasian and Nyonya foods.
 On a side note, Christmas, Eid, Chinese New Year and Diwali are all public holidays in Singapore, reflecting its multi racial make up.

 Here you’ll find them all: Malay recipes, Eurasian recipes, Nyonya recipes and so much more!

 The Malays are considered to be the real indigenous people of Singapore.
 Their history goes as far back as, if not further than, the 13th century when Singapura was established by Sang Nila Utama, a prince in exile from neighbouring Sumatra (Indonesia).

 In Sanskrit, Simha = Lion, Pura = City

 Singapura in Malay, Singapore, in English, in other words, The Lion City.